AI4Bharat/workshop-nlg-nlu-2022/README.md

 The workshop discussed the natural language understanding and generation in the context of Indian languages, and worked through hand-on Colab notebooks for various AI4Bharat NLU and NLG tools.

+**Note** Please use the [Discussions forum](https://github.com/AI4Bharat/workshop-nlg-nlu-2022/discussions) of this repository for all discussions/queries about our Indian language NLU and NLG tools.

 ## Release

+We released the following for the launch

 ## Presentation